DataBeast03/DataBeast/README.md

 ## Welcome
 My name is Alexander.
 I am a Data Scientist based on out Berkeley, CA. My industry experience includes Wine.com and NASA Ames Research Center.
 What excites me most about Data Science is leveraging machine learning and big data tech to build deployable, data-driven products that bring tangible value to people's lives.
-This page briefly explores some of the projects that I store in the DataBeast repo.
+This page briefly explores some of the projects that I store in the DataBeast, WineRecommender, and NASA repos.

 ## Industry